ufidon/ct/mod2/cfg.md

 Parse trees
 ---
 - also called `syntax` trees,`generation` trees, `production` trees, or `derivation` trees
+  - each node is a character
+    - each internal node is a nonterminal
+    - each leaf node is a terminal
+  - for `each replacement` of a nonterminal by a string,
+    - draw a line from the `nonterminal to each character` in the string
+  - order matters: keep order `consistent`, e.x.
+    - replacement = topdown
+    - characters order as they appear in the string = leftright
 - used to analyze the syntax of words of a CFL by its CFG
 - for example, given a CFG
   - S → AA